|

 plate number 837 (on U.S. Scott 281)

 total plate number positions.
-Only 10 are known today.
+In any event, only 10 are known today..

 Guam Scott